This tutorial teaches you how to select and configure a SQL client in order to access the database schemas used by Semarchy xDM.

 Configure the inbound rules on Azure

 In the case of Azure, connection through the SSH port (22) is enabled by default.
-In this section you will check that SSH connections have not been restricted, and enable them if needed only.
+In this section, you will check that SSH connections have not been restricted, and enable them if needed only.

 1. Navigate to the Azure Portal.

-1. Click on the name of your virtual machine:
+1. Click on the name of your virtual machine.

-1. Click Networking in the left menu to access network settings:
+1. Click Networking in the left menu to access network settings.

 1. The list of existing inbound port rules is displayed.
-Check if connection using the port 22 (SSH) is enabled for any source, or at least your IP.
+Check if connection using port 22 (SSH) is enabled for any source, or at least your IP.

-2. If no rule exists for Port 22, click the Add inbound port rule button to add a new rule for the SSH port and enter the following parameters:
+2. If no rule exists for port 22, click the Add inbound port rule button to add a new rule for the SSH port and enter the following parameters:

 1. Click the Add button to finalize the creation of your security rule.

-Configure the connection for the Semarchy Repository
+Configure the connection for the Semarchy repository

 Adding a connection for semarchy_repository lets you access xDM metadata.

-1. Right-click on Servers and select Create>Server
+1. Right-click on Servers and select Create > Server.

-1. Click Connection to enter Connection parameters:
+1. Click Connection and enter the following connection parameters:

 1. Click Save to finalize the creation of your new connection.

-Configure the connection for the Data Location
+Configure the connection for the data location

 Repeat the same operations to add a connection for semarchy_customer_b2c_mdm.
 This lets you access the data location where business data is stored.

-1. Name the connection after the schema name semarchy_customer_b2c_mdm :
+2. Name the connection after the schema name (i.e., semarchy_customer_b2c_mdm).

 1. Enter the parameters for connection on the Connection tab: